Ultra-long sequencing for contiguous haplotype resolution of the human immunoglobulin heavy-chain locus

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Genetic diversity within the human immunoglobulin heavy chain (IGH) locus influences the expressed antibody repertoire and susceptibility to infectious and autoimmune diseases.
+Genetic diversity within the human immunoglobulin heavy-chain (IGH) locus influences the expressed antibody repertoire and susceptibility to infectious and autoimmune diseases.
 However, repetitive sequences and complex structural variation pose significant challenges for large-scale characterization.
-Here, we introduce a method using Oxford Nanopore ultra-long sequencing and adaptive sampling, coupled with a bioinformatic pipeline, to generate haplotype-resolved single-contig IGH assemblies.
-We compared our method to a well-established IGH characterization framework using Pacific Biosciences HiFi sequencing in four donors and observed almost complete sequence congruence between our haplotype-resolved assemblies and the HiFi reads.
-Applying our approach to the HG002 reference material revealed no base differences to the Telomere-to-Telomere genome benchmark over the IGH locus.
-Importantly, among the four donors, our approach uncovered 30 novel alleles and previously uncharacterized large structural variants, including a 120 kb segmental duplication spanning IGHE to IGHA1 and an expanded seven-copy IGHV3-23 gene haplotype.
+Here, we introduce a method that combines Oxford Nanopore Technologies ultra-long sequencing and adaptive sampling with a bioinformatic pipeline to produce haplotype-resolved, annotated IGH assemblies.
+Notably, our strategy overcomes prior limitations in phasing resolution, enabling single-contig haplotype assemblies that span the entire IGH locus.
+We apply this method to four individuals and validate the accuracy of the IGH assemblies using Pacific Biosciences HiFi reads, demonstrating near-complete sequence congruence, with only some residual indel errors.
+Moreover, when applied to the reference material HG002, our pipeline reveals no base differences and a limited number of indels compared with the telomere-to-telomere genome benchmark across the IGH region.
+Importantly, in the four individuals, our approach uncovers 28 novel alleles and previously uncharacterized large structural variants, including a 120 kb duplication spanning IGHE to IGHA1 within the IGH constant region (IGHC) and, within the IGHV region, an expanded seven-copy IGHV3-23 gene haplotype.
+These findings underscore the power of our method to resolve the full complexity of the IGH locus and uncover previously unrecognized variants that may affect immune function and disease susceptibility.
+Thus, our method provides a strong basis for future immunological research and translational applications.